This post contains affiliate links.

 Birdgage Press has 4 such games:

-• for Renaissance ArtistsOpens in a new tab. with 6 families: Botticelli, Raphaël, Michelangelo, Da Vinci, Fra Angelico, “Renaissance Art is…” (Religious Subjects, Born in Italy, Inspired by Ancient Greece, Invisible Brushstrokes, Peculiar Paints, Triangle Compositions)
+- for Renaissance Artists with 6 families: Botticelli, Raphaël, Michelangelo, Da Vinci, Fra Angelico, “Renaissance Art is…” (Religious Subjects, Born in Italy, Inspired by Ancient Greece, Invisible Brushstrokes, Peculiar Paints, Triangle Compositions)

-• for Impressionist ArtistsOpens in a new tab. with 8 families: Degas, Renoir, Monet, Caillebotte, Cassatt, Manet, Pissarro, Morisot
+- for Impressionist Artists with 8 families: Degas, Renoir, Monet, Caillebotte, Cassatt, Manet, Pissarro, Morisot

-• for Van Gogh and FriendsOpens in a new tab. with Van Gogh, Toulouse-Lautrec, Gauguin, Cezanne, Rousseau, and Seurat
+- for Van Gogh and Friends with Van Gogh, Toulouse-Lautrec, Gauguin, Cezanne, Rousseau, and Seurat

-• for Ancient EgyptOpens in a new tab. with mummies, afterlife, goddesses, symbols, gods, and pharaohs.
+- for Ancient Egypt with mummies, afterlife, goddesses, symbols, gods, and pharaohs.
 This is also a great game as young children love learning about ancient Egypt.

 Other Game Mechanisms